Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ## About me

-I am a final-year undergraduate at CUHK, majoring in Mechanical and Automation Engineering.
-My research interest is robotics, especially applying optimization in calibration, planning, SLAM, etc..
-I visited University of Toronto as an exchange student for a semester in my third year.
-In the following summer, I was at [UTIAS](https://www.utias.utoronto.ca/) Lab researching certifiable multi-sensor calibration optimization, supervised by [Prof. Jonathan Kelly](http://stars.utias.utoronto.ca/~jkelly/).
-Currently, I am working on my final year project research about GPU accelerated mapping and planning under the supervision of [Prof. Chen Benmei](http://www.mae.cuhk.edu.hk/~usr/).
+I am an incoming master's student at the University of Pennsylvania (Upenn), pursuing my passion for robotics with a focus on planning.
+I completed my bachelor's degree in Mechanical and Automation Engineering at The Chinese University of Hong Kong (CUHK).
+During my third year, I had the opportunity to study abroad at the University of Toronto as an exchange student for a semester.
+In the subsequent summer, I conducted research at the UTIAS Lab under the guidance of Prof. Jonathan Kelly, investigating certifiable multi-sensor calibration optimization.
+Additionally, I worked on my final year project on MAV Topological Sparse Graph Generation, supervised by Prof. Chen Benmei.

-(Update) I received the offer to UPenn, MEAM master program.

 ## Besides research

-I like playing the Mafia (The Werewolves of Millers Hollow, 狼人杀).
-I believe it is not a logic game but a psychology game, a drama performing game.
-Logic is only one of the ways to persuade (c-h-e-a-t) others.
-I enjoy exploring new things, finding phenomenon, guessing explanation, and testing.
-Different players, different game setting, the psychology, there are so many things to explore in this game.
+Apart from my academic pursuits, I have diverse interests and hobbies.
+One of my favorite activities is playing Mafia (The Werewolves of Millers Hollow, 狼人杀).
+I view it not merely as a logic game but as a psychological and dramatic performance.
+Logic is just one avenue to persuade (or "influence", or perhaps, "c-h-e-a-t") others; there are many other aspects to explore within the game, such as different players, game settings, and the intricacies of psychology.

-I like philosophy and science popularizing (watch videos or write my own articles).
-I am thirst for all "useless" knowledge, those no related to grade or work or any utilitarian effort.
-That is the pure happiness from learning.
-Russell is my idol.
+I also have a keen interest in philosophy and the history of science, which I enjoy exploring through videos and blog writing.
+I have an insatiable thirst for "useless" knowledge—knowledge that may not directly relate to grades, work, or utilitarian efforts—because learning purely for the sake of learning brings me immense happiness.
+Bertrand Russell is my idol in this regard.

 There is a very interesting book - *[What If?: Serious Scientific Answers to Absurd Hypothetical Questions](https://en.wikipedia.org/wiki/What_If%3F_(book))*.

 <br />